citp/privacy-policy-historical/i/is/isu/isubscribe.com.au.md

 **To whom might isubscribe disclose Personal Information?**

-isubscribe will provide your information to Australian and International Publishers of the magazines / newspapers / Books / Travel and Product Brochures you have subscribed to or ordered so that the subscriptions and orders can be fulfilled.
-The International publishers are mostly based in the UK and Singapore.
+isubscribe will provide your information to Australian and International Publishers of the magazines, newspapers, Books and other products you have subscribed to or ordered so that the subscriptions and orders can be fulfilled.
+The International publishers are mostly based in the UK, NZ and Singapore.

 isubscribe may also provide your information to other organizations who are sponsoring or otherwise involved with or participating in a promotion, competition or survey; including registered companies that are involved with the drawing of the prize and database management entities.